PJM is an internationally renowned specialist

 "Innovations are optimisations: They solve a problem or make things better.
 That's what we wanted to do: To push rail freight transport into the 21st century and thus make it more attractive."
 The WaggonTracker system meets all these high demands.
 Hence, rail freight transport gains efficiency, safety and speed which are big benefits for wagon keepers and railway companies benefit.
 Furthmore, digital rail freight cargo creates attractive jobs.

-The digital WaggonTracker plattform was awarded twice:
+The digital WaggonTracker plattform was awarded:

 - German Innovation Award Winner 2020